Airtoum/04-2D-Platformer/README.md

 The font "5x5 pixel variant" was also made by me a few years ago with Fontstruct.

 ## References
-Kind of inspired by a really old flash game "Wubzy's Amazing Adventure"
+Level design and aesthetic were kind of inspired by a really old flash game "Wubzy's Amazing Adventure"

 Sprites made with Piskelapp